iggredible/Learn-Vim/ch09_macros.md

 What if you need to add new actions in the middle of a macro?

-Assume that you have a macro that toggles the first actual word and adding a period at the end of the line, `0W~A.<Esc>`.
+Assume that you have a macro that toggles the first actual word and adding a period at the end of the line, `0W~A.<Esc>` in register a.
 Suppose that between uppercasing the first word and adding a period at the end of the line, you need to add the word "deep fried" right before the word "donut" *(because the only thing better than regular donuts are deep fried donuts)*.

 I will reuse the text from earlier section:
 ```